Welcome to the Algorithms for Computational Linguistics (ACL) Group!

 (so I shouldn't be that serious in reviewing it either!
 Indeed never was I.).

-LaTeX/beamer sides are OK only for very formal talks (e.g., programming languages) and I think in general, Keynote+LaTeXiT is still better even for theoretical talks.
+LaTeX/beamer sides are OK only for very mathematical talks (e.g., programming languages) and I think in general, Keynote+LaTeXiT is still better even for theoretical talks.
 Talks are supposed to be all about intuitions and visualizations, rather than formulations, after all.
-But I agree that Keynote w/o linkback (which enabled in-place editing of equations) really sucks, esp. when you need to teach some Mathy topics; Apple should fix this!
+But I agree that Keynote's incompatibility with linkback (which enabled in-place editing of equations) really sucks, esp. when you need to teach some Mathy topics; Apple should fix this!

 (see for example how Mehryar Mohri's teaching slides were made via Keynote+LaTeXiT -- they're so beautiful but required way too much time and are not very editable.